 Jefferson goes on to describe his traumatic experiences hauling water in the fields as a child and a younger man—sometimes he and the other workers would pray for relief from their hard work, but no relief ever came.
 The Lord seems to work for white people, he notes.
 He writes that he can no longer sleep, because he has a recurring dream in which he walks to a door and then wakes up.
 Jefferson writes in the notebook to Grant, saying that he has no idea what to write in his notebook.

-Jefferson’s thoughts as a young man mirror Grant’s—both men experience so much hardship that they begin to doubt the mercy of God, and even think that God works for whites, not blacks.
+Jefferson’s thoughts as a young man mirror Grant’s—both men experience so much hardship that they begin to doubt the mercy of God, and even think that God works for white people, not Black people.
 It’s also important that Jefferson addresses Grant.
 It shows that he understands how important his notebook is; he knows that Grant will use it to teach courage and dignity to others (and to himself).
 It’s likely that Gaines intends the notebook as a symbol of Scripture; Grant acts as a kind of apostle, passing on Jefferson/Christ’s teachings to the community.

 The next entry in the diary is from a Monday, just a few days before Jefferson’s execution.
 Jefferson wants to see Miss Emma one more time before he’s executed.
 He has heard from Reverend Ambrose and Lou that Emma is ill; he hopes that he can see her one more time on the earth.